gabriele130/Wikenfarma2/replit.md

 - **Runtime**: Node.js with TypeScript
 - **Framework**: Express.js for REST API endpoints
 - **Database ORM**: Drizzle ORM with PostgreSQL
-- **Authentication**: Replit-based OAuth with session management
+- **Authentication**: Custom JWT-based authentication system (completely independent from Replit)
+- **Database**: External PostgreSQL database with dedicated connection
 - **File Structure**: Monolithic structure with separate client/server/shared directories

 The backend implements a RESTful API pattern with middleware for authentication, logging, and error handling.
+The authentication system is completely custom using JWT tokens and bcrypt password hashing.
 The shared directory contains common schemas and types used by both frontend and backend.

 ### Database Design
-- **Primary Database**: PostgreSQL via Neon Database
+- **Primary Database**: External PostgreSQL database (independent from Replit)
 - **Schema Management**: Drizzle Kit for migrations and schema management
 - **Key Entities**:
   - Users (authentication and roles)